hasura/ndc-azure-cosmos-connector/README.md

 ```

 This starts our Azure Cosmos DB for NoSQL connector on the specified port.
 We can navigate to the following address, with the port
-modified, to see the schema of our Azure Cosmos DB for NoSQL data source:
+modified, to see the schema of our Azure Cosmos DB for NoSQL source:

 ```bash
 http://localhost:8081/schema